- Home

 6. Work placements and professional contacts

 In an industry as hands-on and competitive as Film Making, experience and contacts are both very important.
-A degree in this area makes acquiring them so much easier, with work placements often a mandatory part of the course and many of your lecturers and tutors either having industry experience in Film Making or knowing people who do.
+A degree in this area makes acquiring them so much easier, with work placements often a mandatory part of the course.
+Many of your lecturers and tutors either have industry experience in Film Making or know people who do.

 Related articles